 Francis Ford Coppola’s epic Vietnam War movie often tops lists of the best films ever made, with good reason.
-It’s my favorite war movie, as you can see from this list of 60 great war movies.
+It’s my favorite war movie.

-Even decades after its release, Apocalypse Now is still a fresh, poignant look at the absurdities of war and how it damages everyone it touches, including soldiers and commanders.
+Even decades after its release, Apocalypse Now is still a fresh, poignant look at war’s absurdities and how it damages everyone it touches, including soldiers and commanders.

-Here are some of the best quotes from Apocalypse Now that Kurtz and company say in the movie.
+Here are some of my favorite quotes from Apocalypse Now that Kurtz and company say in the movie.

 The line that started it all.
 Jerry (played by Jerry Ziesmer) says this to Captain Benjamin Willard (Martin Sheen) in one of the movie’s initial scenes.